 12 Hour Fasting

 As the name suggests, the fasting window is 12 hours as opposed to 16.
-Beginners may find this approach easier than the 16:8 method to begin with before potentially transitioning toward a longer fasting window.
-We generally recommend a similar approach, to begin with by simply skipping breakfast but eating a little later into the night than you may normally consider.
+Beginners may find this approach easier than the 16:8 method before transitioning to a longer fasting window.
+We recommend a similar approach.
+Begin by simply skipping breakfast, but eat your final meal little later into the night than you may normally.

-Not for the faint of heart, the 5:2 approach requires two full days each week where the person undertaking the fast is limited to a very small amount of food e.g. 400 – 600 calories.
-While you are not required to fast on subsequent days, this approach can take some getting used to.
+Not for the faint of heart, the 5:2 approach requires two full days each week of very low caloric intake e.g. 400 – 600 calories.
+While you are not required to fast on subsequent days, this approach takes some adjustment.

-However over time, 5:2 fasting becomes far more manageable and for some represent a convenient way to incorporate Intermittent Fasting into their schedule.
+However over time, 5:2 fasting becomes far more manageable and a convenient way to incorporate intermittent fasting into their schedule.

-The Warrior Diet or OMAD (one meal a day) tends to center around consuming one large meal per day, usually within a 4-hour window and fasting, or consuming a very small amount of calories for the remaining 20 hours per day.
-Much like 5:2 fasting this can be challenging for beginners but once the body has adjusted can be a convenient approach to LCIF.
+The Warrior Diet or OMAD (one meal a day) centres around consuming one large meal per day.
+The meal is consumed within a 4-hour window.
+You are then expected to fast, or consume just a very small amount of calories for the remaining 20 hours.
+Much like 5:2 fasting this can be challenging for beginners.
+But once the body has adjusted can be a convenient approach to LCIF.

 24 Hour Fasting